Trump escalates a battle around immigration – and California

 ICE agents arrested at least 40 people in Los Angeles on Friday, just as local political leaders were hearing reports of White House plans to cut off federal grants to the state – about $170 billion.

 “Californians pay the bills for the federal government.
 We pay over $80 BILLION more in taxes than we get back.
-Maybe it’s time to cut that off, @realDonaldTrump,“ Governor Newsom posted on X Friday afternoon.
+Maybe it’s time to cut that off, @realDonaldTrump,“ Governor Newsom posted on social platform X Friday afternoon.

 By Saturday, the anti-ICE demonstrations, initially in downtown Los Angeles, had spread to Paramount and Compton.
 Some turned violent.

-Note: Editor's note: This story was corrected on June 9, the day of initial publication, to identify Title 10 of the U.S. Code as the basis for deploying the National Guard.